Estonian Human Rights Centre

 Complaints

 Do you have a complaint or a tip about a member of our staff, a council member or our partner?
 Please use the form below or the e-mail address complaint@humanrights.ee to submit the complaint directly to the Executive Director or the Supervisory Council.
 The complaint will be addressed within three weeks.
-When submitting a complaint, please also provide your email address for the proceedings.
 If your complaint is not about a member of our staff or our partner, then please contact us at info@humanrights.ee.

 Complaint recipient: